kez10228/orange/readme.md

-# Orange Army Website
+# Bean Army Website

-Welcome to the Orange Army website!
+Welcome to the Bean Army website!
 This site was created by an 11-year-old developer who loves coding and building fun projects.
 Our website is inspired by platforms like Discord, where you can chat, share, and connect with friends.

 ## Features